Jimmy Panetta: Abortion

 As of 2020, Panetta has a 100% rating from NARAL Pro-Choice America and a F grade from the Susan B. Anthony List for his abortion-related voting history.
 He opposed the 2022 overturning of Roe v.
 Wade.

 Big Tech

 In 2022, Panetta was one of 16 Democrats to vote against the Merger Filing Fee Modernization Act of 2022, an antitrust package that would crack down on corporations for anti-competitive behavior.

+Tax reform

+In 2026, he joined two other House members in introducing legislation to require the IRS to act on tax refund claims within one year and to provide explanations for any denials.
+The bill would also add inflation adjustments and interest for refunds paid after that deadline.

 Personal life

 Panetta is the youngest of the three sons of Leon Panetta, the former United States Secretary of Defense.
 His wife, Carrie, is a judge on the Monterey County Superior Court.
 They have two daughters.